JuniMay/yatuner/README.md

-# TuneMake: Auto Tune for Compiler
+# yaTuner: Auto Tune for Compiler